ThomasVuNguyen/village/README.md

 register_user -> register a user (idempotent, via Firebase token) sign_in -> validate session and update last_sign_in_at
-register_device -> register a device for a user ask -> send a request to an application on a computer in the village network respond -> send back a response to the request
+register_device -> register a device for a user ask -> send a command string to a target device you own respond -> send back output for that command

 # Design decision